 Perhaps, we gloss over the potential consequences of exploitative or predatory behavior because actors by nature must slip between different personas, creating a dehumanizing wall between the public and the private aspects of their lives.
 In this context appearance, personality and even age can seem like a construct.

-When it comes to famous young women (and men) the normal rules about consent and sexuality don’t apply the same way.
 But money and fame do not beget advanced emotional maturity.
 In some cases, the nature of childhood stardom—in which young celebrities grow up isolated and potentially vulnerable—may make abuse worse.
 As former actor Corey Feldman detailed in his 2013 memoir Coreyography, both he and Corey Haim were sexually abused by older men who assured them that such relations were normal in show business.
 According to psychologist Dr. Denise A. Hines and sociologist David Finkelhor, both adolescent girls and boys who engage in sex with adult men may be looking for emotional and financial security they are not receiving at home.

 Statutory rape—sex between an adult and a minor—is a complicated problem from both a cultural and legal perspective because participants generally argue that the sex is consensual.
 It may take years for the true toll of such relationships to reveal itself.
 But that’s why it’s so important for the adults in the room to step in when cases occur.
 This means critics should be making sure Tyga’s “Stimulated” is not played on the radio and push back when he makes excuses in the press.
 “She seemed old for her age” is simply not a valid argument when it comes to sexual consent.